 Code REPA indicates that the payment is the result of an initiation performed via an e-payments product between the customers.
 This code is intended for the beneficiary's bank who should act according to the specifications of the e-payments product.

+The use of EQUI is subject to agreements between the ordering customer and beneficiary customer and between the ordering customer and his account servicing institution.

 To facilitate the receiving bank's processing when multiple codes are used, the codes must appear in the following order:

 instructions for the receiver of the message (CMSW, CMTO, CMZB, INTC, REPA, CORT, URGP)